kirakiray/noneos-core/docs/en/documentation/move-and-copy.md

 const targetDir = await get("my-app/target", { create: "dir" });

-// The second parameter is the target file name; omit it to keep the original name const movedFile = await sourceFile.moveTo(targetDir);
+// The second parameter is the target file name; if omitted, the original file name is used const movedFile = await sourceFile.moveTo(targetDir);
 // Equivalent to sourceFile.moveTo(targetDir, "source.txt")